Orthodox Christian Theology (MA)

 The MAOCT is an advanced theological degree that emphasizes research skills and independent scholarship.
 All students complete five semester-long courses in Old Testament, New Testament, Patristics, Christian Ethics, and Research Methods in addition to a 15,000-word thesis.
 Students may complete the program over 12 months of full-time study; most employed students can complete it in 1-2 years of concurrent part-time study.
 This 30-credit program is offered entirely online with no required residential components.

-Prospective students are encouraged to enhance their applications by submission of additional materials such as GRE scores, academic letter of recommendation, current resume, and/or personal essay.
+Prospective students are encouraged to enhance their applications by submission of additional materials such as academic or pastoral letter of recommendation, current resume, and/or personal essay.

-Foreign language competency is required for students with research projects that involve primary and secondary sources authored in ancient or modern languages.
+Prospective students with less academic preparation may be assigned online, undergraduate level courses in theology.
 Other prerequisite or concurrent courses may be assigned at the discretion of the Registrar based on past academic experience.

 THEO501, Old Testament (4 semester credits)